rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-The chart shows us a weekly trend in the 'Unemployed'-tweets.
+The analysis how a weekly trend in the 'Unemployed'-tweets.
 Futher investigation showed that these tweets peak the same day as the weekly official unemployment number report surfaces.
 This trend has been happening since few days after the lockdown officially started.
 Futhermore is a huge jump in tweets about economy happening the day where the government states that no reopening is insight.
 This clearly shows the people's high concerns with the economic situation that the lockdown causes which also often has been compared to the financial crisis in 2008.

-So - let us investigate how the American Economy is behaving - for the individual, state and companies.
+So - let investigate how the American Economy is behaving - for the individual, state and companies.

 ## US ECONOMY
 The US economy is a weird size, containing many variables.
-We will investigate general movements the last 40 years, especially from the largest companies, how the banks are behaving, and lastly the unemployment rate to see how the individual is affected.
+The investigation will look into the general movements the last 40 years, especially from the largest companies, how the banks are behaving, and lastly the unemployment rate to see how the individual is affected.

 The Dow Jones index contains the 30 largest companies - and looking at the companies isolated gives us an idea of how the crisis rattles the market heavily.